Minecraft Console ClientMinecraft Console Client

 Other option is that you will get your login info in the email once the setup is done.

-Once you have the root login account info, you need Gitbashopen in new window on Windows and ssh if you're on macOS or Linux (if you do not have it by some chance, search on how to install it, it is simple).
+Once you have the root login account info, you need Git Bash on Windows and ssh on macOS or Linux.

 If you're on Windows open Git Bash, on mac OS and Linux open a Terminal and type the following command: